 There are a lot of complexities when hiring and managing international employees.
 To avoid the pitfalls you need to map out an appropriate legal position and identify variances between the U.S. and other countries before hiring foreign employees.

 At-Will Employment and Employee Termination

-The U.S. law that defines an at-will employment relationship as one in which either party (employer or employee) can immediately terminate the employment relationship at any time, with or without any advance warning.
+U.S. law defines an at-will employment relationship as one in which either party (employer or employee) can immediately terminate the employment relationship at any time, with or without any advance warning.

-For example, in Brazil, an employee termination depends on whether the employer has cause to be terminated.
+For example, in Brazil, an employee termination depends on whether the employee has cause to be terminated.
 However, cause to terminate is generally limited to cases of gross misconduct and therefore excludes terminations because of poor performance or economic reasons.

 Here is a checklist of employee termination considerations:

 - Does the country require just cause to terminate?
 If so, what reasons constitute just cause and what processes need to be followed?

 - Are there qualifying criteria for termination, such as duration of service or salary thresholds?

 - Is there a local system of termination penalty payments in lieu of just cause (like there is in Spain)?

 - What are the local termination notice requirements?